stneveadomi/helmet_effects/README.md

 Created by Axx/it1190 with help from dany5639 and Lord Zedd

 Special thanks to the developers of ElDewrito and the modding tools released by them.

+Thank you to all the testers, including ToonByte, TheDarkConduit(soular00t), and PulledTrigger.

+Thank you to ToonByte for the HQ images used for the logo and showing off the mod.